 Adventurous Kate contains affiliate links.
 If you make a purchase through these links, I will earn a commission at no extra cost to you.
 Thanks!

 At some point, we will take our first post-COVID trips.
-Maybe it will be in summer 2021.
-Maybe it will be a bit later than that.
+For many of those who have been vaccinated, it will be summer 2021.
+It certainly will be for me.
+For others, it might take a little longer.
 But with vaccines being distributed in greater numbers, post-COVID travel is on its way.

 But one thing’s for sure: we will travel again at some point.
 So we should go somewhere fabulous.